-3.5.1 GHG Emissions
+3.5.1 Greenhouse Gas Emissions

-The CAA regulates the GHG emission from on-road surface transportation and other Executive Orders direct projects to reduce GHG emissions from direct and indirect sources.
-15 In addition, the EEA has developed the Massachusetts Environmental Policy Act (MEPA) GHG Policy M.G.L.
+The CAA regulates the GHG emission from on-road surface transportation and other Executive Orders direct projects to reduce GHG emissions from direct and indirect sources.15 In addition, the EEA has developed the Massachusetts Environmental Policy Act (MEPA) GHG Policy M.G.L.
 Chapter 30, Section 61), which requires project proponents to identify and describe feasible measures to minimize both mobile and stationary-source GHG emissions generated by the proposed project.
 While GHGs include several air pollutants, the MEPA GHG Policy calls for the evaluation of carbon dioxide (CO2) emissions because CO2 is the predominant human-caused contributor to global warming.
 The MEPA GHG Policy states that projects undergoing MEPA reviewing requiring an EIR must quantify the project's GHG emissions and identify measures to avoid, minimize, or mitigate emissions.
 The MEPA GHG policy contains a de minimis exemption for projects that require an EIR and would have few to no GHG emissions.
-As such, the Proposed Project would be expected to fall under the de minimis exemption, as described in the ENF and the associated ENF Certificate, however as directed by the Secretary's Certificate on the DEIR, a GHG emission inventory by source was conducted for this submission and is included in Section 3.5.3.2.
+As such, the Proposed Project would be expected to fall under the de minimis exemption, as described in the ENF and the associated Certificate on the ENF issued by the EEA Secretary on October 8, 2021.
+However, as directed by the Secretary's Certificate on the DEIR, a GHG emission inventory by source was conducted for this submission and is included in Section 3.5.3.2.
+This Final EA reports on the GHG status based on the FEIR.

-U.S. Department of Transportation, Federal Aviation Administration, Office of Environment and Energy, 1050.1F Desk Reference, Version 2, February 2020.
+15 U.S. Department of Transportation, Federal Aviation Administration, Office of Environment and Energy, 1050.1F Desk Reference, Version 2, February 2020.